syncfusion-content/javascript-docs/js/api/ejTreeView.md

 });

 var treeObj = $("#treeView").data("ejTreeView");
-treeObj.isChildLoaded($("#book")); // It will return true, if the given TreeView node is child nodes are loaded, else false.
+treeObj.isChildLoaded($("#book")); // It returns true when the given TreeView node is child nodes are loaded, else false.
 </script>{% endhighlight %}